Play therapy: Parent/child

+In the 1980s, Stanley Greenspan developed Floortime, a comprehensive, play-based approach for parents and therapists to use with autistic children.
+There is evidence for the success of this program with children diagnosed with autistic spectrum disorders.
+In a randomized controlled trial, Parsons and colleagues (2019) found that a play-based, peer-mediated intervention significantly improved pragmatic language skills in children with autism.
+The study demonstrated that structured play can enhance social and communication skills in children on the spectrum.
+Parsons, L., Cordier, R., Munro, N., & Joosten, A. (2019).
+A randomized controlled trial of a play-based, peer-mediated pragmatic language intervention for children with autism.
+Frontiers in Psychology, 10, 1960.

 Lawrence J. Cohen has created an approach called Playful Parenting, in which he encourages parents to play with their children to help resolve emotional and behavioral issues.
 Parents are encouraged to connect playfully with their children through silliness, laughter, and roughhousing.

 In 2006, Garry Landreth and Sue Bratton developed a highly researched and structured way of teaching parents to engage in therapeutic play with their children.
 It is based on a supervised entry-level training in child centred play therapy.
 They named it Child Parent Relationship Therapy.
 These 10 sessions focus on parenting issues in a group environment and utilises video and audio recordings to help the parents receive feedback on their 30-minute 'special play times' with their children.

 More recently, Aletha Solter has developed a comprehensive approach for parents called Attachment Play, which describes evidence-based forms of play therapy, including non-directive play, more directive symbolic play, contingency play, and several laughter-producing activities.
 Parents are encouraged to use these playful activities to strengthen their connection with their children, resolve discipline issues, and also help the children work through traumatic experiences such as hospitalization or parental divorce.

 The emotional bond formed between a caregiver and their child is called attachment.
-(Lin, 2003).
 A child having attachment issues is significant because a child can have either a good or bad attachment to their primary caregiver.
 Which can lead to development and behavioral issues as the age depending on the type of attachment.
 When using play therapy for attachment issues it is essential to ease into it because the child could have emotional isolating and the therapy benefits both the parent and child due to being connected on a deeper level.
 It allows the parent and the child to build their relationship and the child to feel more secure with the parent.

+Beyond emotional support, play therapy can also improve academic and cognitive outcomes.
+A 2025 study found that parent-child play therapy significantly enhanced reading performance among children aged 10 to 12 with learning disabilities.